Argumentation theory: Psychological aspects

 Psychology has long studied the non-logical aspects of argumentation.
 For example, studies have shown that simple repetition of an idea is often a more effective method of argumentation than appeals to reason.
 Propaganda often utilizes repetition.
 "Repeat a lie often enough and it becomes the truth" is a law of propaganda often attributed to the Nazi politician Joseph Goebbels.
 Nazi rhetoric has been studied extensively as, inter alia, a repetition campaign.

 Empirical studies of communicator credibility and attractiveness, sometimes labeled charisma, have also been tied closely to empirically occurring arguments.
 Such studies bring argumentation within the ambit of persuasion theory and practice.
+In the moment emotion can have a very rational impact within an argument as many can use values or beliefs to make an emotional appeal changing the possible response the argument may convey.
+Focusing on body movement and vocal delivery is also a major part to using emotions as appeals since a simple body movement can say a lot during a major discussion in the way it conveys the argument.

 Some psychologists such as William J. McGuire believe that the syllogism is the basic unit of human reasoning.
 They have produced a large body of empirical work around McGuire's famous title "A Syllogistic Analysis of Cognitive Relationships".
 A central line of this way of thinking is that logic is contaminated by psychological variables such as "wishful thinking", in which subjects confound the likelihood of predictions with the desirability of the predictions.
 People hear what they want to hear and see what they expect to see.
 If planners want something to happen they see it as likely to happen.
 If they hope something will not happen, they see it as unlikely to happen.
 Thus smokers think that they personally will avoid cancer, promiscuous people practice unsafe sex, and teenagers drive recklessly.
+This being said, while using imagery and visuals may be compelling it can often backfire as it may turn legal judgment into a spectacle causing unfairness in the courtroom.

 Theories

 Argument fields

-Stephen Toulmin and Charles Arthur Willard have championed the idea of argument fields, the former drawing upon Ludwig Wittgenstein's notion of language games, (Sprachspiel) the latter drawing from communication and argumentation theory, sociology, political science, and social epistemology.
+Stephen Toulmin, Charles Arthur Willard and Quintilian have championed the idea of argument fields, the former drawing upon Ludwig Wittgenstein's notion of language games, (Sprachspiel) the latter drawing from communication and argumentation theory, sociology, political science, and social epistemology.
+Quintilian, a first-century Roman rhetorician and teacher best known for his work Institutio Oratoria, emphasized that persuasive arguments must be adapted to the audience and social context in which they are delivered.
 For Toulmin, the term "field" designates discourses within which arguments and factual claims are grounded.
 For Willard, the term "field" is interchangeable with "community", "audience", or "readership".
 Similarly, G. Thomas Goodnight has studied "spheres" of argument and sparked a large literature created by younger scholars responding to or using his ideas.
 The general tenor of these field theories is that the premises of arguments take their meaning from social communities.